Overview

 Prof. Eyring holds a DBA from Harvard Business School.
 Before joining Duke, he was an assistant professor at the London School of Economics.

-The theory that guides Prof. Eyring's work in this area is his "Value Triangle" theory.
-That theory stipulates that decision-makers must have all three components in hand to generate value.
+Prof. Eyring's research on health care market structure draws on his "Value Triangle" theory.
+That theory stipulates that decision-makers must have all three of the following components in hand to generate value.

 1) Autonomy